Compassionate Universities Hold Out Hope (Times of India, Sep. 23, 2019)

 - Promoting the humane orientation of politics and economics, cultivating the wisdom needed to achieve a sustainable future.

-Universities are called to fulfill their mission as the optimal venues for this educational endeavour.
+Universities are called to fulfill their mission as the optimal venues for this educational endeavor.

 It has always been my conviction that universities not only illuminate the future of their countries but also serve as a cradle for pooling the wisdom needed to create solutions and find new approaches to the daunting challenges facing our world.